jonesstoen/FiskeKlar/ARCHITECTURE.md

 ## Introduction

+This document is intended for developers who wish to understand, maintain, or extend the application.
 This document outlines the architecture and development approach of our mobile application, designed to assist saltwater hobby fishers by visualizing maritime weather conditions, fishing logs, and safety measures .
 The app is built with Kotlin, Jetpack Compose, and MapLibre, and integrates weather and marine data from public APIs , metrologisk institutt and GRIB forecast files.

 ---